leaf2fire/userChrome/README.md

 Since we only need to run our code once, it made sense to put it in the constructor.
 The JS above uses the [OS.File][osfile] API and the [subscript loader][jsloader] service to run our dedicated JS file.

 This leads us to `userChrome.js`.

-In short, `userChrome.js`

-1. Identifies our `css` directory.
-2. Lists the full file paths inside said directory.
-3. Filters the list based on extension (i.e. '.uc.css').
-4. Loads the CSS files as User Agent.

-Documentation of relevent services and functions not mentioned already include the [style sheet service][sss] and [`makeURI`][makeuri].
+This script solves the initial problem of the inadequate priority of `userChrome.css` by loading another CSS file at the user agent level.
+It does this by using services like the [style sheet service][sss] and helpful functions like [`makeURI`][makeuri].

-Finally, we made it to `css/scrollbars.uc.css`.
+Finally, we made it to `src/scss/scrollbars.scss`.
 A common property value you may notice is [`-moz-appearance: none`][mozapp].
 This ensures that we aren't using [GTK][gtk] defined defaults.
 To give the space previously occupied solely by the scrollbar to the content in a page, we add [`margin-inline-start`][margin] and `margin-top` equal to the width and height of the scrollbar respectively.

 # Related

 * Custom Firefox community ([/r/FirefoxCSS][ffcss])
 * Firefox source code ([GitHub][ffgit], [Mercurial][ffhg])
+* More resources ([userChrome.org][ucorg])

+# Changelog

+**18/08/27**

+* Restructured file layout to more cleanly accommodate SASS.
+* Removed ability to automatically load all CSS files inside a directory.
+  * *Reason*: Directory FileIO is too slow leading to a noticeable delay in application of declared styles.
+Removing directory iteration fixes the performance/visual bug caused by the delay.
+  * *Resolution*: You'll need to individually declare style sheets for import in SCSS.
+This likely only needs to be done once.
+Keeping separate style sheets is still just as easy as before.
+* Replaced CSS with SASS/SCSS.
+  * *Reason*: SCSS is more functional than CSS even in relatively small style sheets.
+The pre-processing overhead is negligible for the user.

+**Initial Release**

+* [Commit][commit1]

 [ff]: https://www.mozilla.org/firefox/
 [uccss]: http://kb.mozillazine.org/index.php?title=UserChrome.css